FAQs Answered by a Car Accident Lawyer in Atlanta, GA

 Having said all of that, the fine print of many insurance policies says that if you don’t notify your own insurance company relatively quickly after a car accident, the insurance company doesn’t have to pay you.
 So it’s usually a good idea for the insurance company to be notified.
 You can do that yourself or, if you decide to hire a lawyer, your lawyer can do it for you.
 Good lawyers notify insurance companies immediately as a matter of course and have pre-written letters ready to be sent so that the insurance company will be promptly notified in writing.

-Do I need a lawyer for my car accident?
+Do I need a lawyer for my car accident in Georgia?

 This is a good question, and the decision is all yours.
 There is no law saying that you have to hire an attorney.